Huntington Disease Care, Education, and Research Center

 Check Out HD-CERC’s Feature in the Enroll-HD on Page 8!

-HD-CERC Pet of the Month! – Thomas Jefferson!
+HD-CERC Pet of the Month! – Avocado!

-Here’s some fun facts about Ernie
+Here’s some fun facts about Avocado!

 HD-CERC Events